Overview

 Few regions match the unspoiled natural beauty and architectural splendor of France’s mid-Atlantic coast.
-From the nonchalant glamour of Ile de Ré, where fashionable Parisians retreat to white-washed holiday cottages along sandy beaches, pristine salt marshes and picturesque ports – to the elegant neo-classical harbor of La Rochelle, France’s historic “Gateway to the West” and Rochefort - where Louis XIV established his magnificent naval capital.
-We’ll also explore a castle and garden that rival the grandeur of Loire chateaux and visit an astonishing Gallo-Roman triumphal arch, amphitheater, and medieval Basilica in Saintes.
-All the while sampling the freshest seafood, regional cuisine and wine at top-rated bistros and discovering fabulous markets, chic boutiques and exceptional artisans.
+From the nonchalant glamour of Ile de Ré, where fashionable Parisians retreat to white-washed holiday cottages along sandy beaches, pristine salt marshes, and picturesque ports – to the elegant neo-classical harbor of La Rochelle, France’s historic “Gateway to the West” and Rochefort - where Louis XIV established his magnificent naval capital.
+We will sample the freshest seafood, regional cuisine, and wine at top-rated bistros and discover fabulous markets, chic boutiques, and exceptional artisans.

 Here's a day-by-day itinerary of the trip